AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-traffic.md

 ## Referrer Type {#concept_689E42D8F96C450DA41C7167C7388198}

-By tracking and recording the visitors’ referring sites for each visit, you can determine how visitors found out about your site for each visit.
+By tracking and recording the visitors' referring sites for each visit, you can determine how visitors found out about your site for each visit.

 <!--